aws-greengrass/aws-greengrass-client-device-auth/uat/README.md

 java -Dggc.archive=greengrass-nucleus-latest.zip -Dtest.log.path=logs -Dtags="@GGMQ and not @SkipOnWindows" -jar testing-features/target/client-devices-auth-testing-features.jar
 ```

-@OffTheNetwork - scenarios with port 8883 blocked for some time
+@OffTheNetwork - scenarios with port 8883 blocked for some time.
+These tests require OS level firewall should be activated on a machine there Nucleus is running: iptables on Linux and advfirewall on Windows.

 To run tests matching ALL following criteria and all tags should be listed using "and" between tags
 ```bash